HornetQ: HornetQ Apache donation and Apache Artemis 1.0.0 release

 On Monday, 1 June 2015, the HornetQ code base was donated to the Apache ActiveMQ community in late 2014 and now resides as a sub project under the ActiveMQ umbrella named Apache ActiveMQ Artemis.
 Since the code donation, the developers have been working tirelessly to get an initial release of Artemis out the door; to allow folks to give it a whirl and to finalise the donation process.
 With the release of Apache Artemis 1.0.0, that process has come to a close and the code donation has now been completed.

-The active developer community has migrated across to Artemis; all of the developers that were active on HornetQ are now committers to the Artemis project; working on the code base as part of the ActiveMQ umbrella.
-The hope is that the union of the two great communities HornetQ and ActiveMQ will provide a path for a next generation of message broker with more advanced features, better performance and greater stability.
-The community hopes to achieve these goals using the Artemis core with its superior performance in combination with the vast feature offering of ActiveMQ.
+The active developer community has migrated across to Artemis; some developers that were active on HornetQ are now committers to the Artemis project, working on the code base as part of the ActiveMQ umbrella.
+The goal is for the union of the two communities of HornetQ and ActiveMQ to provide a path for a next generation of message broker.
+The community hopes to achieve the goal.

 The Artemis project is targeted to house this next generation of message broker, as such any new feature requests or contributions from the HornetQ community should now be placed into the Artemis stream of development.
 HornetQ will be mostly in maintenance only mode, aside of fixing bugs of its active branches (2.3 and 2.4).
 The HornetQ could easily migrate to Artemis 1.0.0 as Artemis is already compatible with HornetQ clients; it supports a number of other protocols such as AMQP, Stomp, ActiveMQ's native messaging protocol 'OpenWire' (at Alpha with support for ActiveMQ JMS clients and basic transport) and also JMS 2.
 In addition the team started development on support for MQTT.